gchoi5738/user-db/README.md

 Project Structure
 user_management_app: Django app for user management

-models.py: Defines the data models, including the User model. views.py: Handles views and logic related to user interactions. urls.py: Maps URLs to views within the app.
+models.py: Defines the data models, including the User model.

+views.py: Handles views and logic related to user interactions.

+urls.py: Maps URLs to views within the app.

 Database: The project uses Django's default SQLite database for simplicity.
-Adjust the database settings in settings.py for production use.

 Usage
 Create a New User: Navigate to http://127.0.0.1:8000/admin/ and log in with the superuser credentials.
 Create new users through the Django Admin Interface.